hcarvalhoalves/django-rest-thumbnails/README.md

 view implements a lock (using `CACHE_BACKEND`).
 The intermediate requests will simply return 404 while another worker is busy generating the thumbnail.
-Since thumbnail generation will average <100ms on decent hardware, you can trade consistency high concurrency in large sites.
+Since thumbnail generation will average <100ms on decent hardware, you can trade consistency for high concurrency in large sites.

 What about the client?
 ---------------------